Top 10 Best Tin Nibblers

 Ok seriously, it's a great tool.
 Perfect for cutting shapes and circles.
 It's Makita what else needs to be said.
 Built for professionals and hobbyists.
 I was amazed how fast this thing cuts.

-The truth is that the Makita JN1601 Nibbler B000TKRLS0 was the Tin Nibblers that we graded most highly.
-However, there were a range of other really high quality Tin Nibblers we wanted to show you here that just barely fell short.
+The truth is that the Makita JN1601 Nibbler B000TKRLS0 was the Tin Nibblers that we rated at the top.
+However, there were several other very premium quality Tin Nibblers worth showcasing here that just barely missed first place.

-Makita is yet another top manufacturer of Nibblers.
-They build the tool next on our lineup.
+Makita is another top maker of Nibblers.
+They build the tool that is next on our lineup.
 Makita's Nibblers are also top quality.
-I was eager to try the model XNJ01Z and I was not disappointed!
+It was great to test the XNJ01Z.
+I was very happy using this tool!

-This Nibbler is only $322.42.
-That is a great deal for a premium Nibbler like the XNJ01Z by Makita.
-The Makita XNJ01Z is definitely a sound option.
-Of you are not sure about our number one selection, I would opt for this Nibbler.
+The model XNJ01Z Nibbler by Makita, at $322.42 is an especially great Nibbler for the money.
+The Makita XNJ01Z is definitely a solid option.
+Of you are not sure about our top pick, I would go with this Nibbler.

 Full Makita XNJ01Z Review